mvrcii/vesuvius_challenge_2023/README.md

 To make communication about the different fragments easier during development, we assigned an alias name to each fragment e.g. `SUNSTREAKER` == `20231031143852`.
 The full mapping of fragment aliases to their IDs can be seen in `utility/fragments.json` inside the docker image.
-References to these aliases can be found through the code, configs etc.
+References to these aliases can be found throughout the code, configs etc.

 ### 1. Setting up the data locally
-When running the docker container, you need to mount a local data directory to the data directory in the docker container.
+When running the docker container, you need to mount a local fragment directory to the fragment directory in the docker container.
 The code expects a directory on your local machine called `fragments` which contains subdirectories of the format `fragment<id>` e.g. `fragment2023101284423`.
 These fragment directories must contain the mask file (`mask.png`) and a subdirectory called `layers` which contains the .tif files numbered with 5 digits, e.g. `00032.tif`